 Managing pain responsibly

 Opioid pain relievers can be helpful for managing pain.
 However, these medications often carry risks, not just to individuals but also to their friends, families, and surrounding communities.
-They can be misused, stolen, or abused, and they may put people who take too much at a risk of overdose.
+They can be misused, stolen, or abused, and they may put people who take too much at a risk of fatal overdose.
 It’s important to understand the steps you can take to promote more responsible pain management, protect yourself and your prescription, and reduce the risks to those around you.

 What are some potential risks I should be aware of when taking a pain medication?